pydanny/pydanny-v2/_posts/posts2019/moving-to-vuepress.md

 - [Falling off the mountain](/writing-new-blog-engine.html#falling-off-the-mountain)
 - [Climbing a frozen mountain](/writing-new-blog-engine.html#climbing-a-frozen-mountain)

 Yes, [Frozen-flask](https://pythonhosted.org/Frozen-Flask/) allowed me to turn my site into a static site.
 However, **the compilation time took over 5 minutes**.
-Yes, I ran my site locally on localhost, but testing out additional features to see how they rendered in the final build took too long.
+While I ran my site locally on localhost, testing out additional features to see how they rendered in the final build took too long.
 For example, my plans to optimize page/image loads and add search came to a screeching halt.

 The end result was that for all my fun in writing the Mountain blog engine for myself, I felt uncomfortable with the results.
 Every time I visited my blog to write I would see the problems in the current system, try to fix them, then step away.